MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

     output systemAssignedIdentity object = instance.identity
     ```

-1. Create a new Bicep parameters file named *container-instance.bicepparam*.
+1. Create a new Bicep parameters file named *container-instance.`bicepparam`*.
 In this parameters file, create a unique name for your container instance using the `instanceName` parameter.

     ```bicep
     using './container-instance.bicep'